Dwarka underwater city – Decoding the mysteries of India’s lost Atlantis

 The archaeological findings

-According to one theory, the lost city of Dwarka was built on reclaimed land roughly 3500 years ago and was drowned in water when sea levels rose.
+According to one theory, Dwarka underwater city was built on reclaimed land roughly 3500 years ago and was drowned in water when sea levels rose.
 Scientific studies have revealed that the sea level in the area has risen and decreased numerous times before reaching its current levels in 1000 CE.
 These changing sea levels could be caused by anything from geological disturbances to coastal erosion.

 A great number of anchors were discovered in this location during Dwarka underwater archaeology.
 It indicated that Dwarka under sea was a historic port.
 History reveals that it must have played a role in trading contacts between Indian and Arabic regions from the 15th to 18th century, and the harbour area was previously utilised for anchoring vessels.
 The word ‘Dwarka’ means ‘ portal’ or ‘door’ in Sanskrit, hinting that this ancient port city.
 It may have served as an access point for foreign mariners coming to India.
 Archaeologists are now preparing an underwater dig to hunt for the ancient city walls’ foundations.